Untitled Header Image

 Analyzing and Interpreting Literature

-Analyzing and Interpreting Literature encourages students to “unlock” the mysteries within literature by teaching analytical techniques, literary elements, and literary devices.
+Analyzing and Interpreting Literature encourages students to “unlock” the mysteries within literature by teaching analytical techniques, literary elements, and literary devices using the IEW approach.
 Students will learn how to read, infer, analyze, and write about literature, going beyond memorization of the elements of literature to applying them and even appreciating them.
 As not all readings come from a Christian worldview, author worldview will be discussed, as well as the power of literature to influence.
 Short stories and poetry will be the focus, utilizing discussion and small group activities in class, as well as reading, writing, and projects at home.
 Students will end the course well-prepared for upper level literature classes with practical experience in literary analysis and interpretation.

 Essay Writing